marusama/cyclicbarrier/README.md

 for i := 0; i < 10; i++ {           // create 10 goroutines (the same count as barrier parties)
     wg.Add(1)
     go func() {
-        for j := 0; j < 100; j++ {
+        for j := 0; j < 5; j++ {

-            // do some hard work 100 times time.Sleep(100 * time.Millisecond)
+            // do some hard work 5 times
+            time.Sleep(100 * time.Millisecond)

-            err := b.Await(ctx)     // ..and wait on the barrier other parties.
+            err := b.Await(context.TODO()) // ..and wait for other parties on the barrier.
                                            // Last arrived goroutine will do the barrier action
                                            // and then pass all other goroutines to the next round if err != nil {
                 panic(err)
             }